+So is Clickfunnels a pyramid scheme?
 In this part, I will speak from my personal opinion.

 Having been roped into an outright pyramid scheme before (and losing a decent bit of money in the process), I am skeptical of anything that looks anything like a pyramid scheme.

 In my pessimistic eyes, Clickfunnels looks a lot like a cleverly disguised pyramid scheme.
 There are a lot of affiliates making money through their affiliates, and it seems to all point directly to Russell Brunson.